Last updated on March 27th, 2023 at 06:01 pm

 I wasn’t interested in travel.
-Sure, I went on the odd holiday, but nothing out of the ordinary, and besides, I wanted to get my foot on the career ladder as a bright-eyed, actor.
+I went on the odd holiday, but nothing out of the ordinary, and besides, I wanted to get my foot on the career ladder as an actor.

-I was sure that before long my talent would be spotted and I’d be whisked off to Hollywood, become a national treasure, and live happily ever after.
+I was sure that before long my talent would be spotted and I’d be whisked off to Hollywood, become a national treasure (Dame Helen Davies), and live happily ever after.
 It didn’t really occur to me that this would not go to plan.

 One quiet afternoon at work, I decided to work out how much time I’d spent commuting to and from the office over the last five years.
 No idea why I did this, perhaps some morbid curiosity.